-Shaft with a flat: Center your set-screw on the flat.
+Center your set-screw on the flat of the brake shaft.

 Always use a flexible coupling when connecting the shaft of a rigidly mounted brake to the shaft of another rigidly mounted device.
 Precisely align both shafts.

 Always electrically ground the brake.